-B. CHIEF ACADEMIC OFFICER OR EDUCATION DIRECTOR
+B. CHIEF ACADEMIC OFFICER (CAO) OR EDUCATION DIRECTOR

 The institution designates a chief academic officer, education director, or other similar oversight position.
-This individual possesses the overall administrative responsibilities for the educational program(s); for the educational, editorial, and research activities within the departmental subject fields; and for faculty/instructors.
+This individual possesses the is responsible for overall administrative responsibilities for administration of the educational program(s); for the educational, editorial, and research activities within the departmental subject fields; and for faculty/instructors.
 The individual also informs marketing decisions.